Guthen/VKXToolsEntitySpawner/README.md

 ### 🤖 Spawners
 **Spawners** are used to spawn *random choosen* entities at a fixed *delay* and a fixed *maximum of entities*.
 They can be *permanently saved* on the map or just *temporary*.
 They are usefull to spawn groups of NPCs (like zombies) or to spawn *vehicles* or *weapons* periodically for an apocalypse server for example.

+Green spawners are non-permanent spawners and red spawners are permanent (saved and loaded on server restart) ones.

 ### ❗ Known Issues
 #### *"It do nothing when I left click"*